AKHILKUMAR111/WLASL/README.md

 ============================================================================================

-This repository contains the `WLASL` dataset described in "Word-level Deep Sign Language Recognition from Video: A New Large-scale Dataset and Methods Comparison".
+This repository also contains the `WLASL` dataset described in "Word-level Deep Sign Language Recognition from Video: A New Large-scale Dataset and Methods Comparison".

 **yt-dlp vs youtube-dl** youtube-dl has had low maintance for a while now and does not work for some youtube videos, see this [issue](https://github.com/ytdl-org/youtube-dl/issues/30568).